jaiarobotics/jaiabot/src/doc/markdown/page02_change_log.md

 * New Task
   * Constant Heading (Surf Task)
-    * Drive on a heading fro a certain amount of time
+    * Drive on a heading for a certain amount of time
     * In this mode we disregard gps requirements

 ### 1.3.0